Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-websocket-proposal.md

 After several evaluations and research, the best way to manage a chat system is through websockets, in this RFC the implementation of the socket-IO library is proposed.

+For this implementation, issues such as the consistency of the data in front of the data participant were evaluated, so also in this RFC the use of a Pub/Sub is proposed for the consistent distribution of the data.
+For this reason, we considered the use of a Pub/Sub service for consistent data distribution.
+Redis Enterprise Cloud - Flexible plan which would adjust for the uncertain amount of requests, and meets our objective.

 # Basic example